CITIZENS OF EVERYWHERE

 Searching for Identity in the Age of Brexit

 by Peter Gumbel

 In 1939, with Europe on the brink of war, Peter Gumbel’s grandparents fled Nazi Germany for England.
-In2019, appalled not only by the result of the Brexit referendum but by the ugliness it exposed in our politics and wider society, he became a citizen of Germany, the country that had persecuted his grandparents 80 years earlier.
+In 2019, appalled by the result of the Brexit referendum and the ugliness it exposed in our politics and wider society, he became a citizen of Germany, the country that had persecuted his grandparents 80 years earlier.
 How had it come to this?

 November 2020 | £7.99 | 106 pages | Paperback | 9781913368074